Plants that Shine Indoors and Outdoors

 Although all plants have evolved in outdoor settings, many tropical plants have been living happily inside our homes for generations.

 In fact, it was the Victorians who first popularized using plants as indoor decor.
-Classic Victorian era house plants include Boston fern, cast iron plant, parlor palm, abutilon or flowering maple, rex begonia, snake plant, and kentia palm.
+Classic Victorian era house plants include Boston fern, cast iron plant, parlor palm, abutilon, rex begonia, snake plant, and kentia palm.

 Over time, the list of indoor plants has grown longer as plant hunters, such as Costa Farm’s Mike Rimland continue to explore the globe looking for new and exciting introductions that would do well in home conditions.